edhowland/viper/README.md

 - Search and Reverse Search.
 (Ctrl-F. Ctrl-R).
 Ctrl-G to continue searching in the last direction.
 - Undo/Redo: Ctrl-Z and Ctrl-U will undo the last editor action, and replay them uf needed.
 - Little Linter :(Use Rubocop! rather than rely on this.)
+- SimpleCov support: Can parse simplecov JSON reports for the entire body of code or an individual file.

   Since the search enter area is another buffer, can use regular editor commands within it.
 E.g. Ctrl-V to paste in some